Is Mary Kay A Pyramid Scheme – 2022 Honest Review

 This seem to be the question on everyone’s lipsticks!
 You can type this into youtube and there are many many videos popping up on Mary Kay Scams and women crying over how they were scammed by Mary Kay being that it’s a pyramid scheme.

-Spoiler Alert – It is not.
+Spoiler Alert – Is Mary Kay a Pyramid Scheme?
+It is not.
 Is Mary Kay an MLM.
 Yes, it is.
 No matter how you want to make it up (ha ha), it is still an MLM.

 Here is a quick video on the subject for those of the auditory learning method: